ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/guides/code_injection/code_injection.md

 ```
 Pretty neat, huh?
 The same thing would happen to `bl LoadScript` or `bl PlayScript`, provided those were the instructions there.

-That being said, how do we perform linking with C Injection?
+That being said, how do we perform linking with C/C++ Injection?

 - In the case of Generation IV, BluRose uses the linker provided by devkitPro (which is `arm-none-eabi-ld`) and a hand crafted translation table to fix the addresses to in-game functions.
 They also use a linker script to rearrange the order of their binary, which is a possibility I mentioned previously.

-- In the case of Generation V, PlatinumMaster and Hello007 wrote a custom linker, embedded as part of CTRMap, that takes in a hand crafted translation table (known as a External Symbol Database) and fixes all calls in a relocatable patch module.
-They also, additionally, wrote a dynamic linker, which allows Generation V hackers to have dynamic code injection patches.
+- In the case of Generation V, the input source code is first linked using the default toolchain, then later post-processed using a provided symbol mapping database during conversion to the RPM executable format.
+This means that before the final step, the ELF isn't bound to a fixed binary layout, providing simpler targeting of different games/revisions.
+Programs that only provide support functionality (file format libraries, codecs) are game-independent and can be loaded on-demand as DLLs.

 After linking, we will usually end up with an ELF file that we can use to create our final binary.